MIND-Lab/DAGE/README.md

 - configure the hyper-parameters of DAGE or leave them as they are;
 - close the config.py file;
 - execute main.py (i.e., python main.py)

-# Pubblication
-Fersini, E. and Messina, E. and Mottadelli, S. P. (2021).
-Deep Attributed Graph Embedding.
-In Proceedings of the 29th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning.
-(SUBMITTED)